 The connection array isn’t the largest on this list — that honor goes to Emotiva’s entry.
 However, it supports up to three pairs of headphones, switchable voltage settings for international travel, and a sound-to-noise ratio that might as well lay flat on the floor.

 The interesting array of power hookups entails that this is probably the most portable stationary DAC on the list.
 We’re not sure why this should be a selling point since the outbound power can’t possibly support stage-sized speakers unless a separate amp is used, but it’s not exactly a drawback either.

-Another Best In Category winner in the bang-for-buck slot under $500, this is definitely reminiscent of a DVD player or old set-top box in its design, which should tell you a few things off the bat.
+This is definitely reminiscent of a DVD player or old set-top box in its design, which should tell you a few things off the bat.